All About What We Do: Emotionally Focused Couples Therapy at A Peaceful Life Counseling Services

 Quite often when a couple first contacts us they will say, “We just don’t know how to communicate.”

 Formerly, couples counseling’s focus was only on helping couples have better conversations.
-In Emotionally Focused Couple Therapy, we help you improve your connection (vastly!), however from a deeper, more lasting perspective.
+In EFT, we help you improve your connection (vastly!), however from a deeper, more lasting perspective.

 One of the most powerful components of this method are “enactments.”
 You’ll learn, in sessions, to turn to your partner and speak from your deeper emotions.
 A new level of meaning is the key to rebuilding connection and (finally!) resolving important concerns.